 Online Ordering for Restaurants: A Solution Aligned with Operators

-Bento Ordering accepts and manages pickup and in-house delivery orders
+Bento Ordering accepts and manages pickup and delivery orders

 Today, we’re excited to announce Bento Ordering, an online ordering solution that empowers restaurants with full ownership and fast ROI.
 We’ve been hard at work over the past year to build a branded experience that lets your guests place pickup and delivery orders directly through your website.
 They then receive order updates automatically by SMS and email.